 A backflow incident can seriously affect the quality and safety of our drinking water supply.
 Common examples of possible cross connections include landscape sprinkling systems, hose attachments for utility sinks, and garden hoses.
 Backflow prevention assemblies provide the public water system with protection against contamination or pollution.

 The City's Backflow Technician will perform a hazard assessment of all commercial buildings and residential irrigation systems.
-All compliant residential assemblies will be tested by a city retained contractor at no additional charge.
 Every new business will be inspected prior to the issuing of the certificate of occupancy and it is the owner's responsibility to have the annual assembly tested.